bgamari/ghc-wiki-import/new-ghci-debugger.md

 The byte code generator turns GHC Core into a bunch of Byte Code Objects (BCOs).
-BCOs are heap objects which correspond to `let` and `case` expressions.
+BCOs are heap objects which correspond to top-level bindings, and `let` and `case` expressions.
 Each BCO contains a sequence of byte code instructions (BCIs), which are executed by the byte code interpreter (`rts/Interpreter.c`).
 Each BCO also contains some local data which is needed in the instructions.